 (Courtesy of Les Adams)

 Above from left to right are Marjorie Manners, Archie Ricks, Ray Jones, Buster Crabbe, unidentified man and woman, Frank Hagney, unidentified woman, I. Stanford Jolley (with the six-shooter), and on the far right is an unidentifed player.
-Production still from Crabbe's BLAZING FRONTIER (PRC, 1943).
+Still from Crabbe's BLAZING FRONTIER (PRC, 1943).
 Don't be fooled by the badge on Hagney as he and Stan Jolley are the gang leaders in this Billy the Kid yarn.

 (From Old Corral image collection)